Up to £500 off your EV charger with the OZEV Grant

 Renters, flat owners, and landlords can get £500 off a qualifying smart home charger through the OZEV grant (officially the EV Chargepoint Grant).

-Get Your EV Charger QuoteThe EV Chargepoint Grant covers up to £500 per socket towards a home charger installation.
-It's open to renters, flat owners, and landlords across the UK.
+The EV Chargepoint Grant (widely known as the OZEV grant) is a UK government grant that pays up to £500 per socket toward a home EV charger installation.
+It's open to renters, flat owners, and landlords across the UK; owner-occupiers of houses are not eligible.

 The scheme closes 31 March 2027, and this is its final year.
 Once the funding ends, the full cost falls on you.